Prospero86/netrunner/README.md

 - URL Deobfuscation like "Google search link fix" and "Pure URL".
 - URI leak prevention like "No Resource URI Leak" and plugin enumeration prevention by returning "undefined".
 - Keyboard driven with dwb features like vi-like shortcuts, keyboard hints, quickmarks, custom commands.
+- Optional emacs-like keybindings (maybe default for new users to have an easier time?).
 - Non-bloated smooth UI like dwb.
 - Configuration options from an integrated command-line (with vimscript-like scripting language?).
 - A configuration file like Lynx.